 Dpf = 1 200 mm [48″]

-Note also that there is a height restriction placed on horizontal devices based on the object resolution as well, so the 0.3 m maximum height may not apply to an exclusively horizontal application.
-Note that ISO 13855 allows H a maximum value of 1 000 mm, rather than cutting the value off at 990 mm as done in CSA Z432.
+Note also that a height restriction is placed on horizontal devices based on the object resolution, so the 0.3 m maximum height may not apply to an exclusively horizontal application.
+ISO 13855 allows H a maximum value of 1 000 mm, rather than cutting the value off at 990 mm as done in CSA Z432.
 Using either the 14 mm or the 30 mm resolution curtains yields a minimum height of 0 mm and a maximum of 990 mm (CSA) or 1 000 mm (ISO).
-Note that the 3rd Edition of CSA Z432 is likely to harmonize these distances with the ISO calculations, eliminating these differences.
+Note that the 3rd Edition of CSA Z432 will likely harmonize these distances with the ISO calculations, eliminating these differences.

 S = (2 000 x 0.265) + 0 = 530 mm